Many of us grow herbs such as rosemary, chives and parsley for their ornamental as well as culinary value.

 Persicaria odorata (Vietnamese coriander)

-This tropical perennial can be identified by the dark ‘v’ marking on its leaves.
-These have a hot spicy flavour, making it a tasty addition to stir fries and curries, and dishes containing pork and pineapple.
+Persicaria odorata is a tropical perennial that can be identified by the dark ‘v’ marking on its leaves.
+These have a hot spicy flavour, making it a tasty addition to stir fries and curries.
 Grow it in full sun in well-drained pots or tubs, which can be brought inside in the winter.

 Mentha x gracilis ‘Variegata’ (ginger mint)